 The Thundershirt provides a safe, compressive touch that makes many dogs feel more secure.

-By applying gentle pressure around your dog’s midsection, it soothes the anxiety of many dogs, similar to the way swaddling a baby or sleeping with a weighted blanket helps nervous humans.
+By applying gentle, constant pressure around your dog’s midsection, it soothes the anxiety of many dogs, similar to the way swaddling a baby or sleeping with a weighted blanket helps nervous humans.

 However, it’s worth noting that, in infants, swaddling is thought to work in part because it helps simulate your touch.
 It’s unclear if the Thundershirt performs the same function for four-footers, or whether this would be beneficial, but it’s likely that your doggo will feel some calming effect from contact with his person.

-In many cases, yes — the Thundershirt absolutely helps to reduce canine anxiety.
+In many cases, yes.
+The Thundershirt absolutely helps to reduce anxiety for some dogs.

-The company boasts an 80% effectiveness figure, and many reviews agree, seemingly backing up this figure.
-In the majority of cases, anxious dogs see some degree of calming but it isn’t a total fix for every dog or situation, which we’ll dive more into below.
+The company boasts an 80% success rate, and many reviews agree, seemingly backing up this figure.
+In the majority of cases, anxious dogs see some degree of calming and a reduction in things like excessive barking, but it isn’t a total fix for every dog or situation, which we’ll dive more into below.

 Pros & Cons of the Thundershirt: A Pretty Awesome Product, But Nothing Is Perfect for All Situations